phac-nml/genomic_address_service/docs/overview.md

 D	2.3.4	2	3	4
 ```

-We find that samples `A`, `B`, and `C` are with flat cluster `1.?.?`.
+We find that samples `A`, `B`, and `C` are part of the flat cluster labelled `1.?.?`.
 The distances between these references samples and the query is as follows:

 ```
 query   ref     dist